 The Company has a long history of producing rugged, reliable firearms for the commercial market.
-While we believe our record of designing, manufacturing, and selling high-quality products demonstrates our commitment to safety and quality, we have occasionally identified design and/or manufacturing issues with respect to some firearms and, as a result, issued a product safety bulletin or initiated a product recall.
-Depending upon the volume of products we have shipped into the market, any future recall or safety bulletin could harm our reputation, cause us to lose business, and cause us to incur significant support and repair costs.
+While the Company believes its record of designing, manufacturing, and selling high-quality products demonstrates its commitment to safety and quality, the Company has occasionally identified design and/or manufacturing issues with respect to some firearms and, as a result, issued a product safety bulletin or initiated a product recall.
+Depending upon the volume of products the Company has shipped into the market, any future recall or safety bulletin could harm its reputation, cause the Company to lose business, and cause the Company to incur significant support and repair costs.